Hey! Hey! USA

 Hey!
 Hey!
-USA is a 1938 British comedy film starring comedian Will Hay, Edgar Kennedy and Eddie Ryan.
-Hay appears as Benjamin Twist, a porter who accidentally finds himself on a ship bound for the United States.
-The film features an early appearance by child actor Roddy McDowall, before he went to live in America.
+USA is a 1938 British comedy film directed by Marcel Varnel and starring Will Hay, Edgar Kennedy and Eddie Ryan.
+It was written by J. O. C. Orton.
+A porter accidentally finds himself on a ship bound for the United States.
+The film features an early appearance by child actor Roddy McDowall.

-Plot outline
+Plot

 Benjamin Twist, a teacher working during school holidays as a ship's porter ends up on a ship bound for America and impersonating a professor, Phineas Tavistock.
 Along with American gangster and stowaway Bugs Leary, Twist finds himself entangled in a plot to kidnap the son of a millionaire whom 'Professor' Tavistock is teaching.
 Things are further complicated by the fact that two sets of gangsters are attempting to get their hands on the ransom money, which Twist is given to hand over.